Pancho/towersofcards/mechanics.md

 * progressing ever faster, now united against common foes
 * battle high makes them forget about the dead

-### von Neumann Probes
+### Berserkers

-Self replicating machines sent into space by an unknown civilisation, learning and sending information back.
+von Neumann Probes sent into space by an unknown civilization, learning and sending information back.
+But something went terribly wrong.

 * mechanical, AI
 * slow creeps
 * defenses have great power
-* due to expectation of limited resources, probes don't needlessly sacrifice their troops
+* due to expectation of limited resources, probes don't needlessly sacrifice their units
 * never stumbled on foes as resistant as on Earth
 * prepared for the worse, even space faring
 * rarely sacrifice own units and towers (debuffs)